Robust Distance Covariance: Conclusions

 \section{Conclusions}

-The distance correlation $\dCor$ of \citet{szekely2007} is a popular measure of dependence between real random variables, because it addresses all forms of dependence rather than only linear or monotone relations.
+The distance covariance $\dCov$ of \citet{szekely2007} is a popular measure of dependence between real random variables, because it addresses all forms of dependence rather than only linear or monotone relations.
 Its simple definition is an added benefit.
 Various claims have been made in the literature about its robustness to outliers, but this aspect was not yet studied in detail.

-In this paper we have investigated the robustness properties of $\dCor$, as well as the distance covariance and the distance variance, by deriving influence functions and breakdown values.
+In this paper we have investigated the robustness properties of $\dCov$, as well as the distance variance and the distance correlation, by deriving influence functions and breakdown values.
 This led to the surprising result that the influence function of the usual distance covariance is bounded, but that its breakdown value is zero.
 The unbounded sensitivity function converges to the bounded influence function for increasing sample size.
 The robustness of $\dCor$ is thus not quite as high as expected.
 This led us to the construction of a more robust version based on the biloop, a novel data transformation.
-The new version held its own in simulations and was illustrated on a genetic dataset, where comparing the classical $\dCor$ with its more robust version provided additional insight in the data.\\
+The new version held its own in simulations and was illustrated on a genetic dataset, where comparing the classical $\dCor$ with its more robust version provided additional insight in the data.
+In the outlook section we noted that there are many application areas of $\dCov$ and $\dCor$ in which the robust version could be useful.\\

-{\bf Software availability.} The dataset of the example and an \textsf{R} script reproducing the results are available at \url{https://wis.kuleuven.be/statdatascience/robust/software}\,.\\
+{\bf Acknowledgment.} Thanks go to the Editor and reviewers for helpful comments that improved the presentation.\\

-{\bf Acknowledgements.} SL was supported by Fonds Wetenschappelijk onderzoek - Vlaanderen (FWO) as a PhD fellow Fundamental Research (PhD fellowship 11K5523N).
-JR was supported by the European Union’s Horizon 2022 research and innovation program under the Marie Sklodowska Curie grant agreement No 101103017.
+{\bf Software availability.} The dataset of the example and an R script reproducing the results are available at \url{https://wis.kuleuven.be/statdatascience/robust/software}\,.\\

 \pagenumbering{arabic}